dhis2/training-docs/content/android/tg_trackerprogram.md

 ### Sections Navigations

-The sections can be collapsed for a simpler user experience.
 Sections in enrollment forms are also supported and are aligned with the design of the event sections.

 ### Error messages